Superlend/superkat/docs/low-level-spec.md

 ### Withdrawal Queue

-Strategies addresses are stored in a `Withdrawal Queue` array based on their order of insertion.
+Strategies addresses are stored in the `Withdrawal Queue` array based on their order of insertion.
 The withdrawal queue order is mainly used during the `withdraw` and `harvest` operations.

 An address that has the `WITHDRAWAL_QUEUE_MANAGER` role can re-order the withdrawal queue array.
-It is expected to have the strategies with the most allocated amounts in the beginning of the array, for a more gas-efficient withdraws.
+It is expected to have the strategies with the most allocated amounts in the beginning of the array, for more gas-efficient withdraws.

 ## Deposits & Withdraws

-When an amount of asset get deposited into the yield aggregator by the user, those funds do not get allocated immediatly to the strategies, instead we just increase the `totalAssetsDeposited`.
-The funds in the yield aggregator get allocated into the strategies through an operation called [`Rebalancing`](#rebalance).
+When the assets get deposited into the yield aggregator by the user, those funds do not get allocated immediatly to the strategies, instead we just increase the `totalAssetsDeposited`.
+The funds in the yield aggregator get allocated into the strategies through the operation called [`Rebalancing`](#rebalance).

 For withdraws, if the amount of asset to withdraw can not be covered by the funds in the `cash reserve`, the yield aggregator will loop through the `withdrawal queue array`, and withdraw from the strategies one by one till the requested amount to withdraw is filled.
 If for some reason the funds can not be taken from the strategies, the withdraw operation will fail with `NotEnoughAssets` error.

-The withdraw operation do trigger a [`harvest operation`](#harvest) if the `HARVEST_COOLDOWN` period has passed.
+The withdraw operation does trigger a [`harvest operation`](#harvest) if the `HARVEST_COOLDOWN` period has passed.

 ## Rebalance

 A `rebalance` operation can be initiated by any address by calling the `rebalance()` function, giving an array of strategies addresses to rebalance.

-During rebalance, we calculate a startegy target allocation amount `total assets allocatable * startegy allocation points / total allocation points` and compare that with the staretgy current allocated amount, if that target allocation is greater, the yield aggregator will try to hit that target amount by depositing more into the strategy, if it less, a withdraw from that strategy will occur to reach that target amount.
+During rebalance, we calculate the startegy target allocation amount `total assets allocatable * startegy allocation points / total allocation points` and compare that with the strategy current allocated amount.
+If that target allocation is greater, the yield aggregator will try to hit that target amount by depositing more into the strategy, if it's less, a withdrawal from that strategy will occur to reach that target amount.

-For both cases, the amount to rebalance is restricted by few factors...For the deposit, it includes:
+For both cases, the amount to rebalance is restricted by a few factors...For the deposit, it includes:
 - The amount of cash available, which is any surpluss in the cash reserve compared to its target allocation.
 - The max deposit for that specific strategy.